passwd

 metis | graph partitioning package |

-openmpi | OpenMPI environment |
+openmpi | OpenMPI MPI environment |

 pgi | PGI compiler suite |